 These levels are created after a huge amount of orders are entered into the banking system, thus creating a significant imbalance between buying and selling orders.
 This massive wave of orders can be created by institutional fund firms, central banks, public banks, etc. Individual traders do not generally have the buying power to make such purchases and influence the market in this dramatic way.

-After the huge imbalance between buy and sell occur, as the massive wave of orders is placed, the price runs away from the original level very fast and ends up leaving many unfilled orders behind at the supply or the demand level.
+After the huge imbalance between buying and selling occurs, as the massive wave of orders is placed, the price runs away from the original level very fast and ends up leaving many unfilled orders behind at the supply or the demand level.

 Support and resistance are significant levels in the price and a direct offshoot of supply and demand levels.
 In fact, all support and resistance lines were originally supplies or demand zones in which the price was already tested a few times.
 That is how support and resistance are created – they are essentially the confirmed supply and demand levels.

-As mentioned earlier in the article, supply and demand are fresh levels or zones that a price has not been determined yet.
+As mentioned earlier in the article, supply and demand are fresh levels or zones where a price has not been determined yet.
 Therefore, these levels are valid to trade.

 Support and resistance are levels or lines in which the price was already determined and changed a few times, therefore making them less relevant to trade.

-In this video, we show examples of each of the term
+In this video, we show examples of each of the terms.

-Demand level which turns to into a support zone
+Demand level, which turns into a support zone

 The method of supply and demand trading is basically to trade these levels based on the fresh price after these levels are created.
 Trading supply and demand only at the first touch is the most professional and safe way to remain profitable and obtain a great Risk Reward ratio.